Love Norfolk Fund

 The Fund is able to support a range of community projects that benefit local people and help improve local amenities.
 The following priorities will also apply in 2017:

 - Applications from King’s Lynn & West Norfolk and Great Yarmouth areas are particularly welcomed.

 - Applications from smaller community groups and charities that are reliant on volunteer support to increase skills, capacity and sustainability are also welcomed.
 This may include training in Safeguarding, First Aid or similar, or training to support voluntary committee roles.

 - The Fund is keen to see evidence of collaborative working, evidenced by reference/ testimonials from partner organisations, where possible.

 When to apply

 The Fund typically makes grants three times per year.
-The next deadline is 5pm, 7 April 2017.
-Decisions will be made in early May.
+The next deadline is will be published here when the Fund is open.

 How to apply